GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - high performance
 - low latency
 - DOES NOT have the advanced feature of Redis, such as persistence and complex data structure

+# AWS Glue

+# AWS Neptune

+# AWS SageMaker (for ML)

+helps data scientists and developers to prepare, build, train, and deploy high-quality machine learning (ML) models quickly by bringing together a broad set of capabilities purpose-built for ML.

+# AWS ECS

+## Fargate

+- use with ECS to run container without having to manage servers or clusters of EC2 instances
+- No need to provision, configure, or scale clusters of VM to run containers
+  - No need to to choose server types
+  - No need to decide when to scale your clusters or optimize cluster packing

+# AWS Cloud Map

+- Fully managed solution
+- map logical names to the backend services and resources that your app depend on
+- helps your app discover resources using
+  - AWS SDKs
+  - RESTful API calls
+  - DNS queries
+- serves only healthy resources
+  - DynamoDB tables
+  - SQS
+  - EC2
+  - ECS